Josphatkimani/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody script that adds execution permission to the owner, the group owner and the other users, to the file hello 8-james-bond script that sets the permissions of the file "hello 9-John-Doe script that sets the mode of the file hello 10-mirror-permissions script that sets the mode of the file hello the same as olleh’s mode.
+11-directories-permissions script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.